1wilkens/thesis-ba/README.md

 # thesis-ba

-My bachelor's thesis titled *Evaluation of performance and productivity metrics of potential programming languages in the HPC environment*.

 ### Abstract

 This thesis aims to analyze new programming languages in the context of high-performance computing.
 In contrast to many other evaluations the focus is not only on **performance** but also on developer **productivity metrics**.
 The two new languages Go and Rust are compared with C as it is one of the two commonly used languages in HPC next to Fortran.